My name is Steve Adams. I’m a writing coach and editor with years of experience, as well as an award-winning author.

-I’ve won Glimmer Train’s Short Story Award for New Writers, The Bronx Writers’ Center “Chapter One” Contest, and had my short fiction anthologized.
-I’ve been a guest artist at The University of Texas, a scholar at the Norman Mailer Writers’ Colony, judged writing competitions and grant applications, and been awarded an artist's residency at the Jentel Artist Residency Program.
+I’ve won Glimmer Train’s Short Story Award for New Writers, The Bronx Writers’ Center “Chapter One” Contest, and had my fiction anthologized.
+I’ve been a guest artist at The University of Texas, judged writing competitions and grant applications, and been awarded an artist's residency at the Jentel Artist Residency Program, as well as scholarships to the Norman Mailer Writers’ Colony and the Cuttyhunk Island Residency.
 My plays have been produced in New York City and across the country.

 I graduated from The University of Texas at Austin with a BA in Theater and received my MFA in Creative Writing from The New School in New York City.
 I’ve studied creative nonfiction as a scholar at the Norman Mailer Writer’s Colony and creative coaching with Dr. Eric Maisel.
-My work has been used as a teaching text at major universities, as well as in the public high schools, and cited in Beyond the Writers’ Workshop: New Ways to Write Creative Nonfiction, by Carol Bly.
+My work has been used as a teaching text at major universities, as well as in the public high schools, and cited in the book, Beyond the Writers’ Workshop: New Ways to Write Creative Nonfiction, by Carol Bly.